CANNABIS REALM

 Which cannabis method lasts the longest?

-Edibles last the longest, often 6–8 hours or more.
+Edibles usually last the longest, often 6–8 hours or more depending on dose and tolerance.

 Can beginners use edibles?

-Yes, but beginners should start very low—2.5 mg THC or less—and wait at least two hours.
+Yes, but beginners should start with a very low dose, such as 2.5 mg THC or less, and wait at least two hours before taking more.

 Which method gives the best flavor?

 Yes, but combining methods can increase intensity.
-Go slow.
+Go slow, especially when edibles are involved.